vsoch/vsoch.github.io/_posts/2021/2021-03-31-national-lab-vs-academia.md

 I feel like I'm going to grow.
 My managers are not just check-ins to ask what I'm doing and where money is coming from, but people that are my teachers.
 This comes back to the idea that the kind of manager that will be best for you depends on what you want to learn.
-A manger that doesn't have technical expertise can indeed teach you things about people, and help you discover things about yourself.
+A manager that doesn't have technical expertise can indeed teach you things about people, and help you discover things about yourself.
 A manager that is hands off can give you a lot of room to grow, on your own.
 This has definitely been the case for me, and it's a different